Marketing Analytics: What It Is and Why It's Important

 [Featured image] A marketer in a denim shirt reviews marketing analytics from a digital campaign on a desktop computer covered in colored sticky notes.

-In this article, we'll dive deeper into marketing analytics, including the marketing analytics tools you'll need to work with and the various data-driven skills you can begin developing or strengthening to grow as a marketer.
+In this article, we'll dive deeper into marketing analytics, including the marketing analytics tools you'll likely need to work with and the various data-driven skills you can begin developing or strengthening to grow as a marketer.

 What is marketing analytics?